Lee County DOT announces safety improvements to intersection

 As of September 2022

-The construction for the South Segment of the project from Tropicana Parkway to Pine Island Road is expected to be completed in early 2023.
+The construction for the South Segment of the project from Tropicana Parkway to Pine Island Road be completed in early 2023.
 Work includes widening Burnt Store Road to four lanes and constructing a new bridge over the Shadroe Canal.
 Motorists should expect side road closures and traffic shifts throughout the duration of the project.

 The Burnt Store Road Widening project consists of three segments: North, Middle, and South.
 The North Segment from Van Buren Parkway to Diplomat Parkway was completed in January 2018.
 The Middle Segment from Diplomat Parkway to south of Tropicana Parkway was completed in April 2020.
 The South Segment from Tropicana Parkway to Pine Island Road was completed in early 2021.